hoho/conkitty-route/README.md

     .run();
 ```

-In this example we render template named `WelcomeTemplate` for `/` URI and
+In this example we render the template named `WelcomeTemplate` for `/` URI and
-template named `AboutTemplate` for `/about` URI, setting page title to
+the template named `AboutTemplate` for `/about` URI, setting the page title to
 `Welcome` and `About` respectively.
-For other URIs we render template
+For other URIs we render the template
 named `NotFoundTemplate`.
 By default,
 [Conkitty templates](https://github.com/hoho/conkitty) are used, but you can
-customize template caller and use `conkitty-route` with any template engine you
+customize the template caller and use `conkitty-route` with any template engine
-want.
+you want.

 ### More complex example